TomWayne98/ShowSMSCode/README.md

 ##What is it?
 ShowSMSCode is simply android app.
 Its main function is to check whether incoming SMS contain a code which is user supposed to use.
-If is SMS reckognized, code is showed over entire screen and user can easily transcribe it.
+If is SMS recognized, code is showed over entire screen and user can easily transcribe it.
 There are also other handy fetature...

 ![Screenshot of the app](http://i.imgur.com/V5yGmxP.png?1)
 ![Screenshot of the app](http://i.imgur.com/nK6FZmG.png?1)